hainayanda/Impose/README.md

 ## Module Injector

-If you have a modular project and wants the individual module to inject everything manually by itself.
-You can use `ModuleInjector` protocol, and use it as provider in the main module:
+If you have a modular project and want the individual module to inject everything manually by itself.
+You can use `ModuleInjector` protocol, and use it as a provider in the main module:

 ```swift
 // this is in MyModule